marinov98/Sign-Lang-Tutor/slt-app/api/README.md

 This backend uses [MongoDB](https://docs.mongodb.com/manual/installation/) as its DBMS, for making a local database use the `mongodb://127.0.0.1:27017/mydbname` as a connect string

+### PyTorch

+This application uses pytorch please install it on your specific OS following the instructions on the [official website](https://pytorch.org/)

 ## Running the backend
 - Assuming you have your environment setup, then use the command `flask run` to start the server